adlnet/xAPIWrapper/README.md

     }
 ```

+Here we can also 2 behaviours:

+1. In order to set `statement.context.contextActivities` you must set `grouping`.

-In order to be able to set the context property of a statement you have to set at least one of `grouping`, `registration` or `activity_platform` during ADL configuration like so:
+2. In order to be able to set the context property of a statement you have to set at least one of `grouping`, `registration` or `activity_platform` during ADL configuration like so:

 ```
 const configuration = {
-      'endpoint' : LRS_ApiUrl,
+      'endpoint' : LRS.apiUrl,
       'auth' : 'Basic ' + btoa(LRS.key + ':' + LRS.secret),
       'registration': this.ADL.ruuid(),
       'activity_platform': `${this.organizationId}_organizationId`